 A version of this article was published in BizWest in June 2016.

 Chalk one up for property rights.
-The U.S. Supreme Court just changed the playing field for wetland permitting, notably tipping the balance toward landowners and developers seeking clarification of whether their planned activities require Army Corps of Engineers authorization.
-Moreover, in somewhat of a rarity in environmental cases, the court did so unanimously.
+The United States Supreme Court just changed the playing field for wetland permitting, notably tipping the balance toward landowners and developers seeking clarification of whether their planned activities require Army Corps authorization.
+Moreover, in somewhat of a rarity in environmental cases, the Court did so unanimously.

 If the Corps determines that a planned project area does not contain protected waters (a negative JD), the project can proceed without a permit.
 A negative JD generally gives the property owner a five-year “safe harbor” for work in the evaluated area.
 However, if the Corps determines that the area contains protected waters (a positive JD), the landowner typically seeks Corps authorization before proceeding.